-Regarding time period for confidential HPD data requests (sections 97392(a)(5), 97394(a)(5), 97396(a)(5), 97398(a)(6) and 97400(a)(5)), HCAI also asks for the time period for the data.
+Regarding time period for confidential HPD data requests (sections $97392(a)(\underline{85})$ , $97394(a)(\underline{85})$ , $97396(a)(\underline{85})$ , $97398(a)(\underline{96})$ and $97400(a)(\underline{65})$ ), HCAI also asks for the time period for the data.
 Based on the years of experience HCAI has had providing data to the public, HCAI knows that this is needed to make the process more efficient.
 HPD is collecting an immense amount of confidential HPD that span many years.
 By having the requester state a time period, HCAI can more efficiently determine whether it has the data (or can have it).
 This is not required for non-confidential requests because those requests can theoretically request many different types of data for which a time period does not apply.

-Regarding data elements for confidential HPD data requests, HCAI also asks for a list of each confidential data element desired and an explanation of why the requester wants that element.
+Regarding data elements for confidential HPD data requests (sections 97394(a)(8), 97396(a)(8), 97398(a)(9) and 97400(a)(6)), HCAI also asks for a list of each confidential data element desired and an explanation of why the requester wants that element.
 HPD statute (and which is a common limitation) limits disclosure "to the minimum amount of potentially identifiable data necessary for an approved project."
 This subsection is needed for this statutory limitation-that HCAI has sufficient information to analyze whether the request is only asking for the minimum amount of data necessary.
 With this information, HCAI can determine whether to deny, in whole or in part, a data application that asks for unnecessary data elements per proposed section 97388(b)(5) (discussed above).